Where Do Story Ideas Come From?

 What if this story took place somewhere completely different?

-What if the villain had a point?
+What if the villain had a point or didn't get her comeuppance?

 4. The News